Arsenal fans question Arsene Wenger's future as manager

 After securing fourth place in the Premier League on the final day of last season, Gazidis revealed the board was after an "escalation in our financial firepower" created by new television and sponsorship deals.

 But Arsenal's to date is the 20-year-old French striker Yaya Sanogo on a free transfer from Ligue 1 side Auxerre, the Emirates Stadium.

 The AST has called on the club to invest some of their available money - they have a reported cash balance of £154m, which is almost as much as the rest of the other 19 clubs in the Premier League combined.

 "Ambitious football clubs invest the money they receive from their fans, and sometimes their owners, to make themselves stronger," said the AST.

-"Arsenal supporters pay some of the highest ticket prices in world football, providing the club with considerable financial resources, but the ambition and ability to use them appear to be missing.
+"Arsenal supporters pay in world football, providing the club with considerable financial resources, but the ambition and ability to use them appear to be missing.

 "The fact that there is money available for squad-strengthening is not disputed.
 The AST's independent analysis suggests that the amount is somewhere between £70m-£100m."